rilldata/rill/docs/docs/deploy/existing-project.md

 ## Push the project to Github

-Rill Cloud works by connecting to a repository on Github containing a Rill project, and continuously deploys that project on every push.
+Rill Cloud connects to a repository on Github containing a Rill project, and continuously deploys that project on every push.
 Therefore, your project must be on Github before you deploy it to Rill.

 Follow these steps to push your project to Github: